18F - Executive Director

 - Accountable for achievement of cost recoverability targets

-- Leading the development and execution of staffing plan resource requests
+- Leading the development of staffing strategies

-- Demonstrated ability to create long-term vision and strategies for building program effectiveness (e.g. capacity planning and building out succession plans)
+- Demonstrated ability to create long-term vision and strategies for building program effectiveness

 - Experience navigating highly ambiguous or uncertain situations to deliver results.
 This experience must include ALL of the following:

-- Leading stakeholders through organizational change
+- Leading change management in organizations

-- Experience leading teams that use modern software design and development methodologies, including human centered design and iterative development (e.g. agile, lean, kanban, user research, journey mapping, personas, user stories)
+- Experience leading teams that use modern software design and development methodologies, including human-centered design and iterative development (e.g. agile, lean, Kanban, user research, journey mapping, personas, user stories)

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.